-• Vulnerability scanning will be conducted on a regular basis for PCI scope devices including but not limited to desktops, servers and network devices.
+Vulnerability scanning will be conducted on a regular basis regularly and after any significant change for PCI scope devices including but not limited to desktops, servers and network devices.
 Any PCI scope devices that are discovered to have vulnerabilities shall be remediated according the schedule enumerated in the BTS IT 17.03 Patch Management Standards.